Apply to the DMin Program

-Application Deadline: Admission for Summer 2022 entry to the DMin program is now closed.
-Please check back in September 2022 for information regarding admission for Summer 2023.
+Application Deadline: Admission for Summer 2023 entry to the DMin program is now open.

-It is recommended that applicants to the Doctor of Ministry program review the current DMin Handbook and request a brief, informal meeting with the Graduate Centre for Theological Studies before submitting an application.
+It is recommended that applicants to the Doctor of Ministry program review the current Conjoint Graduate Degree Handbook and request a brief, informal meeting with the Graduate Director of the College you wish to study at, before submitting an application.

-Applications to the Doctor of Ministry (DMin) program are considered by the Admissions Committee of the Centre for the Study of Ministry (CSM) at the Toronto School of Theology (TST).
-There is only one round of admission considerations for Summer 2022 entry to the DMin Program.
+Applications to the Doctor of Ministry (DMin) program are considered by the Admissions Committee of the Graduate Studies Council at the Toronto School of Theology (TST).
 TST does not consider applications requesting entrance into its programs at the mid-point of the academic year.